mm5072459/GCD-Peer-Graded-Assignment/CodeBook.md

     - The numbers in the code column of the TidyData is replaced by the corresponding activity extracted from the 2nd column of activities

  6. **Appropriately labels the data set with descriptive variable names**
-    - The code column in TidyData renamed into activities
+    - The code column in TidyData is renamed into activities
-    - The Acc in column’s name replaced by Accelerometer
+    - The Acc in column’s name are replaced by Accelerometer
-    - The Gyro in column’s name replaced by Gyroscope
+    - The Gyro in column’s name are replaced by Gyroscope
-    - The BodyBody in column’s name replaced by Body
+    - The BodyBody in column’s name are replaced by Body
-    - The Mag in column’s name replaced by Magnitude
+    - The Mag in column’s name are replaced by Magnitude
-    - The start with character f in column’s name replaced by Frequency
+    - All he entries that start with character f in column’s name are replaced by Frequency
-    - The start with character t in column’s name replaced by Time
+    - All he entries that start with character t in column’s name are replaced by Time

  7. **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject**
     - CleanData (180 rows, 88 columns): summarizing the TidyData by taking the means of each variable for each activity and each subject, after being grouped by the subject and activity.